unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Key map:** The basic mapping between hardware or on-screen positions and the output characters for each set of modifier combinations associated with a particular layout.
 There may be multiple key maps for each layout.

 **Keyboard:** A particular arrangement of keys for the inputting of text, such as either a physical or virtual keyboard.

+**Keyboard author:** The person or group of people designing and producing a particular keyboard layout designed to support one or more languages.
+In the context of this specification, that author may be editing the LDML XML file directly or by means of software tools.

 **Keyboard layout:** A layout is the overall keyboard configuration for a particular locale.
 Within a keyboard layout, there is a single base map, one or more key maps and zero or more transforms.